OSDVF/deshader/README.md

 LIB_ROOT            | `/usr/lib` / `C:\Windows\System32`                 | **REQUIRED** and automatically set by the Runner.
 Path to the folder where the original libraries are located
 PORT                | 8080                                               | Port for the web editor at `http://localhost:DESHADER_PORT/index.html`
 SHOW                | none                                               | Pass `true` or `1` to show the editor window on startup
+COMMANDS_HTTP       | 8081                                               | Port for HTTP server listening to Deshader commands
+COMMANDS_WS         | none                                               | Port for WebSocket server listening to Deshader commands (disabled by default)
 GL_LIBS             | `libGLX.so, libEGL.so` / `opengl32.dll`            | Path to libraries from which the original GL functions will be loaded
 GL_PROC_LOADERS     | none                                               | Specify additional lodader functions that will be called to retrieve GL function pointers[^1]
 SUBSTITUTE_LOADER   | `false`                                            | Specify `1`, `yes` or `true` for calling `DESHADER_GL_PROC_LOADERS` instead of standard GL loader functions internally[^2]